BatmansUnity/B2Qreleases/terms.md

 ## 7) Limitation of Liability

-To the fullest extent permitted by law, **{{ site.company | default: "Book2Quiz" }}** will not be liable for indirect, incidental, special, consequential, or punitive damages, including loss of data or profits, arising from your use of the Service.
+To the fullest extent permitted by law, **Book2Quiz** will not be liable for indirect, incidental, special, consequential, or punitive damages, including loss of data or profits, arising from your use of the Service.

 ## 8) Indemnity

-You agree to indemnify and hold **{{ site.company | default: "Book2Quiz" }}** harmless from claims, damages, liabilities, and expenses arising out of your misuse of the Service or breach of these Terms.
+You agree to indemnify and hold **Book2Quiz** harmless from claims, damages, liabilities, and expenses arising out of your misuse of the Service or breach of these Terms.

 ## 9) Changes to the Service or Terms